Kerodon

 9.5 Presentable $\infty $-Categories

 Recall that, if $F: \operatorname{\mathcal{C}}\rightarrow \operatorname{\mathcal{D}}$ is a functor of $\infty $-categories which admits a right adjoint $G: \operatorname{\mathcal{D}}\rightarrow \operatorname{\mathcal{C}}$, then the functor $F$ preserves all colimit diagrams which exist in $\operatorname{\mathcal{C}}$ (and the functor $G$ preserves all limit diagrams which exist in $\operatorname{\mathcal{D}}$).
-If the $\infty $-categories $\operatorname{\mathcal{C}}$ and $\operatorname{\mathcal{D}}$ are presentable, these observations admit converses
+If the $\infty $-categories $\operatorname{\mathcal{C}}$ and $\operatorname{\mathcal{D}}$ are presentable, we have the following converse:

 • A functor $F: \operatorname{\mathcal{C}}\rightarrow \operatorname{\mathcal{D}}$ admits a right adjoint if and only if it preserves small colimits.